LOCO Feature Importance Inference without Data Splitting via Minipatch Ensembles: Empirical Studies

 \section{Empirical Studies}

-In this section, we validate our LOCO-MP approach empirically with synthetic and real benchmark data sets, showing that it has both computational and statistical advantages over existing methods.
-Some additional real benchmark data studies validating our J+MP predictive intervals can be found in the Appendix.
+We empirically validate our LOCO-MP approach with synthetic and real data sets, showing that it has several advantages over existing methods.
+A Python package for implementing LOCO-MP is available online: \href{https://github.com/DataSlingers/LOCOMP}{https://github.com/DataSlingers/LOCOMP}.
+Extra empirical details and results can be found in the Supplementary material.